 Nonetheless, when it comes to major landmarks, I gave myself ample opportunities to see and photograph them.
 The relatively brief description of Vienna on the World Heritage list mentions Baroque ensembles in general and Ringstrasse – the circle of boulevards around the Inner City – in particular.
 For the purposes of a World Heritage vignette, my collection of shots is nearly perfect.

 But before we get to that, here is the rarest of sights.

-The view towards Upper Belvedere palace from the main alley of the Belvedere park.
+The view towards Upper Belvedere Palace from the main alley of Belvedere park.

 The Upper Belvedere is grander on the outside and holds a significant collection of Austrian painters, but somewhat unexpectedly I found its interior spaces not as impressive as those of its Lower sibling.